Here’s the big secret:

-If there isn’t, don’t pitch to us at all.
+If there isn’t, don’t send us a pitch email at all.

-When there is a good match, we want you to go even further.
-Tell us why your wall hangings, lambswool socks or massive sculptures made from bronze and your own frozen blood will be of interest to their specific customers.
+When there is a good match, we want you to go further.
+Tell us why your wall hangings, lambswool socks or massive sculptures made from bronze and your own frozen blood will be of interest to our specific customers.

-Do your homework and give them a reason why reading your pitch and considering your product is worth their time.
+Do your homework and give us a reason why reading your pitch and considering your product is worth their time.

-Are there parallels between your style and theirs?
+Are there parallels between your style and ours?

-Are they in a busy seaside location and you just happen to make amazingly realistic seagull figurines?
+Are we in a busy seaside location and you just happen to make amazingly realistic seagull figurines?

-Do they have an audience of hip young things and you make snarky greetings cards for the Snapchat generation?
+Do we have an audience of hip young things and you make snarky greetings cards for the Tiktok generation?

-Give them an answer to the question “Why should I care about this?”
-Tell them what’s in it for them.
+Give us an answer to the question “Why should I care about this?”
+Say what’s in it for us.

 Because you know what?

-That’s exactly what their customers are going to wonder when they see your work on the retailer’s shelf.
+That’s exactly what our customers are going to wonder when they see your work our shelves.

 And do it fast, at the beginning of your pitch email.
-Prove to the retailer that they’re not wasting their time by reading on.
+Prove we’re not wasting our time by reading on.

 Send everything we need to make a decision.